al3xandr3/al3xandr3.github.io/_posts/2011-09-30-productivity-others.md

 ![Random Person](http://al3xandr3.github.com/img/others_random_person.png)

- - 10-Sept is Saturday and 11-Sept is Sunday, thus skype offline on weekend
+ - 10-Sep is Saturday and 11-Sep is Sunday, means skype was off on the weekend
  - start of workday between 9h-11h
- - leaving workday between 18h-19h
+ - end of workday between 18h-19h
- - offline after working hours, except on night of Monday 05-Sept
+ - skype is offline after working hours, except on night of Monday 05-Sep

 ### Online Activity Patterns